mvysny/vok-orm/README.md

 As a bare minimum, you need to specify the JDBC URL to the `VokOrm.dataSourceConfig` first.
 It's a [Hikari-CP](https://brettwooldridge.github.io/HikariCP/) configuration file which contains lots of other options as well.
-It should come preinitialized with a sensible default settings.
+It comes pre-initialized with sensible default settings.

 > Hikari-CP is a JDBC connection pool which manages a pool of JDBC connections since they are expensive to create.
 Typically all projects use some sort of JDBC connection pooling, and `vok-orm` uses Hikari-CP.

 After you have configured the JDBC URL, just call `VokOrm.init()` which will initialize Hikari-CP's connection pool.
-Once the connection pool is initialized, you can now simply call the `db{}` function to run the database transaction.
-The `db{}` function will poll the connection pool for a connection, it will start a transaction and it will provide you with means to execute SQL commands:
+After the connection pool is initialized, you can simply call the `db{}` function to run the block in a database transaction.
+The `db{}` function will acquire new connection from the connection pool; then it will start a transaction and it will provide you with means to execute SQL commands:

 ```kotlin
 db {